bombasticSlacks/Aspirant/Game/Attacks.md

 ### Dealing Damage

-Generally, a weapon or attack will already have a calculated [Injury](Injury) it causes, however your character might have additional bonuses which increase this value further.
+Generally, a weapon or attack will already have a calculated [Injury](Injury) it causes.
+A weapon will have a damage value written as follows: "X(Y)".
+What this means is that the weapon does X damage, and you could take a negative on the [Attack](Terminology#Attack) to cause it to do 1 additional damage.

+however your character might have additional bonuses which increase this value further.
+Unless otherwise specified, a character adds their strength as a damage bonus.

 When you or something else is attempting to injure someone you will in most cases roll 1d6 + damage modifier.
 Damage modifier is a combination of the weapons inherent lethality, size, any bonuses from your character and usually, your [Strength](Strength).